leaonline/http-factory/README.md

 ![GitHub file size in bytes](https://img.shields.io/github/size/leaonline/http-factory/http-factory.js)
 ![GitHub](https://img.shields.io/github/license/leaonline/http-factory)

-Create Meteor `WebApp` (connect) HTTP middleware.
+Create Meteor `WebApp` (express) HTTP middleware.
 Lightweight.
 Simple.

 With this package you can define factory functions to create a variety of Meteor HTTP routes.
 Decouples definition from instantiation (also for the schema) and allows different configurations for different